-"Provider network contract" means a contract between a contracting entity and a provider specifying the rights and responsibilities of the contracting entity and providing for the delivery of and payment for dental services to covered persons.
+"Provider network contract" means a contract between a contracting entity and a provider that specifies specifying the rights and responsibilities of the contracting entity and provides ing for the delivery of and payment of for dental services to an enrollee covered persons.

 "Third party" means a person or entity that enters into a contract with a contracting entity or with another third party to gain access to the dental services or contractual discounts of a provider network contract.
-"Third party" shall not include any employer or other group for whom the contracting entity or dental carrier provides administrative services, including at least the payment of claims.
+"Third party" doesshall not include any employer or other group for whom the dental carrier or contracting entity or dental carrier provides administrative services, including at least the payment of claims.